-Each bright yellow flat-topped flower cluster contains 20-35 tiny starry flowers.
+Each bright yellow, flat-topped flower cluster contains 20 to 35 tiny starry flowers.
 The outer flowers bloom first with a slow inward wave of opening.
 For those wondering how to grow flat top goldenrod, it is propagated through seed or division of the root ball and rhizome material.

 Growing Grass Leaved Goldenrod

 Whether started by seed, vegetative material, or purchased mature plant, this goldenrod establishes easily.
 Choose a location in full sun with moist but well-draining soil.
 The plant is usually found growing wild in wetlands but can tolerate slightly drier sites.

 Take rhizome divisions when the plant is dormant and plant immediately.
 Seed germination may benefit from stratification and can be planted in fall in a cold frame or directly into soil in spring when soil temperatures warm.

 Grass Leaved Goldenrod Care

 This is an easy plant to grow but can be a bit of trouble to manage.
 It is recommended to remove flowers before they seed or erect a native plant barrier to prevent the spread of seed.